Best daily deals

 Sennheiser appears to market the HD 599 as a kind of budget audiophile headset.
 Given that audiophiles tend to develop their own tastes and usually have multiple pairs of headphones, the HD 599 can fill a niche.
 It is not objectively the most accurate, or the most consumer-focused set of cans, but it has a specific high bass and midrange emphasis that can appeal to some people looking for that sound quality.

-Nope, the Sennheiser HD 599 has an impedance of 50Ω and a sensitivity rating of 106dB SPL (1kHz/1Vrms), so you don’t need an amp.
+Nope.
+The Sennheiser HD 599 has an impedance of 50Ω and a sensitivity rating of 106dB SPL (1kHz/1Vrms), so you shouldn’t need an amp.

 The Sennheiser HD 599 does not have an in-line remote with any controls.
 The cable just has a basic 3.5mm headphone without any added buttons.